-This handbook is designed to ensure you have easy access to all the general aspects of working in our UK business.
-All employees have a contract detailing terms and conditions relating to their own particular role however this handbook will provide additional important and useful information about employment with us and our expectations of you and your colleagues.
+This handbook is designed to ensure you have easy access to all the general aspects of working in our Australian business.
+Of course, all employees have a contract detailing terms and conditions relating to their own particular role.
+So this handbook has been designed to give additional important and useful information about employment with us; our expectations of you and your colleagues and the benefits we provide.

 It should be used as a quick reference guide as all the topics are described in summary form.
-Underlying policies can be found here: http://wiki.flashbay.com/index.php/UK_Human_Resources
+Underlying policies can be found here:

+http://wiki.flashbay.com/index.php/Wiki\Home